Lotteries in Australia: Soccer Pools

 Once the games were ranked, the numbers of the six highest-ranked games became the winning numbers, with the seventh becoming the supplementary.
 In the case of any ties (i.e. two games with the same score), the higher game number was ranked higher (i.e. game 38 highest, 1 lowest).

 Where reserve matches were required, they were used in order starting from 39, and substituted voided matches starting from lowest to highest.
-Where less than 38 matches in total were played, state rules varied as to whether the remaining winning numbers were drawn from a barrel, or whether to cancel the draw entirely and re-enter all entries into the next Pools draw.
+Where less than 38 matches in total were played, or in the unlikely event where fewer than seven results were declared, state rules varied.
+In its home state of South Australia, the remaining winning numbers were to be drawn from a barrel.
+However, where licence rules in other states did not permit this method of resolution, some lotteries instead withdrew their entries from the lottery bloc, instead re-entering them into the next Pools draw.

 The Pools offered the same five divisions as Saturday Lotto; the odds of winning Division One with a single game were 1 in 2,760,681.
 The Pools usually had a minimum first division prize of $60,000, but jackpotted often:

 On 23 June 2018, The Pools was removed from the Australian Lottery Market.